MisratRahman/Geospatial-Data-Analysis/README.md

 *Here I have attached the script of GEE where I have practiced the use of vector data & the link is here: [Uses of vector data](https://code.earthengine.google.com/c73c4a0bc7120c47d980810009ae0f29) *In this link I have shared GEE script of five water bodies of Chandpur district & the link is: [Five water bodies](https://https://code.earthengine.google.com/9f0a5fa02575f890c5fe6b2b0e4f2521)
+*Application of server site in GEE(dictionary, reducer, get) Here is the code link for file GEE1 GEE1

+*Application of map method, list method in GEE.
+The code script link is GEE2